dfelinto/blender-manual/materials/properties/specular_shaders.rst

    | Panel:    Shading/Material Context → Specular

 Specular shaders create the bright highlights that one would see on a glossy surface, mimicking the reflection of light sources.
-Unlike :doc:`diffuse shading <materials/properties/diffuse_shaders>`\ , specular reflection is *viewpoint dependent*\ .
+Unlike :doc:`diffuse shading <materials/properties/diffuse_shaders>`, specular reflection is *viewpoint dependent*.
 According to Snell's Law, light striking a specular surface will be reflected at an angle which mirrors the incident light angle (with regard to the surface's normal), which makes the viewing angle very important.

-.. admonition:: Not a Mirror!
+.. tip:: Not a Mirror!
-   :class: nicetip

    It is important to stress that the *specular reflection* phenomenon discussed here is not the reflection we would see in a mirror, but rather the light highlights we would see on a glossy surface.
    To obtain true mirror-like reflections you would need to use the internal raytracer.
    Please refer to section :doc:`RENDERING <render>` of this manual.

 Common Options
 --------------

 Each specular shader share the following common options:

 **Specular color**
    The color of the specular highlight
 **Intensity**
    The intensity, or brightness of the specular highlight.
 This has a range of [0-1].
 **Ramp**
-   Allows you to set a range of specular colors for :guilabel:`Material`\ , and define how the range will vary over a surface.
+   Allows you to set a range of specular colors for :guilabel:`Material`, and define how the range will vary over a surface.
 See :doc:`Ramps <materials/properties/ramps>` for details.

 As a result, a material has at least two different colors, a diffuse, and a specular one.
 The specular color is normally set to pure white